 Extra features like these, help to speed your editorial workflow and improve the authoring experience for your subject matter experts.

-This is where things can once again get messy.
+This is where things can get messy.
 Our omnichannel world demands a lot more of every CMS, and the content it contains.
-There are so many devices and preferences, it’s no longer as easy as building great content to suit a customer journey that only occurs in a desktop web browser.
+There’s so many devices and preferences, it’s no longer a case of building great customer journey content, that’s only seen on a desktop web browser.

-In addition to that traditional website, the modern customer (or buyer) journey has multiple touchpoints that rely on different screen sizes, channels, platforms, form factors, integrations and media formats.
+In addition to websites, the modern customer experiences multiple touchpoints that rely on different screen sizes, channels, platforms, form factors, integrations and media formats.
 So, your content needs to suit smartphones, wearables, IoT, signage, augmented reality… and the list goes on.

 Therefore, content needs to be structured so it can be distributed easily (without reworking or restructuring it) across all those places, in the right way at the right time.